 You will need a computer or laptop with a good internet connection.
 While not ideal, a smartphone can be used.
 If you can read this, you are most likely fine!

-Typically, dogs will show improvement and some dogs may show dramatic change, but it takes time to affect behavior.
-Improvement is also contingent on how much you work with your dog as well as how long the problem has been happening and how serious a problem it is.
-All dogs are different so we can't make any predictions or guarantees.
+Improvement is also contingent on how consistently you work with your dog as well as how long the problem has been happening and the seriousness of it.